Gdrangstveit/PlaneMaker/README.md

 10) Set 'AbridgedOutputs' to 'False' for long outputs or 'True' for short outputs
 11) Run the program
 12) Evaluate the outputs and make changes to your aircraft as needed.
-13) If you encounter any issues, report them to gjdrangstveit@gmail.com with subject 'Plane Maker 2 Issue'

 Airfoil File:
 When importing a file for containing airfoil data, it must follow a certain format.
 All values should be arranged in columns, with angle